Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 ---

-## Specify the Sequence of Keys in Object Value.
+## Specify the Sequence of Keys in Object Value

-In general, specifying the sequence of key-values are unnecessary and a waste of CPU time.
-But there are some special situations make key sequence important:
+In general, specifying the sequence of key-values is unnecessary and a waste of CPU time.
+But there are some special situations that make key sequence important:

 - Hash checksum mentioned previously.
 - Quickly finding some specific key-value pairs when debugging.
-- Nonstandard use of JSON, which depends on the order if keys.
+- Non-standard use of JSON, which depends on the order of keys.

-This sub section will tell you how to specify the sequence of keys when marshaling.
+This subsection will tell you how to specify the sequence of keys when marshaling.

 ### Sequence of When the Keys Are Set